ProprioCS/Provia.Documents/Service Tickets.md

 ## **Receiving:**

 To replace the standard NetSuite interface for receiving POs, a suitelet was developed.
-It was accessed by a button added to the PO form called “Orion Receiving”.
+It was accessed by a button added to the PO form called "Provia Receiving".
 The standard NetSuite Receive button was removed/hidden.
-The Orion Receiving button only displayed on Special Order POs, not Drop Ship POs.
-When Orion Receiving was clicked, the suitelet opened in a new tab, and then the client script called an endpoint to load the PO items and list of Bins for the Warehouse the PO was shipping to.
+The Provia Receiving button only displayed on Special Order POs, not Drop Ship POs.
+When Provia Receiving was clicked, the suitelet opened in a new tab, and then the client script called an endpoint to load the PO items and list of Bins for the Warehouse the PO was shipping to.
 It allows for listing the items on the PO - just some basic information.
 It also has fields for the Bin the item should be received to, and the Qty placed in that Bin.
 To the right of this is a box displaying all the Bins for the Warehouse that the PO was shipped to.

 The user can select items using the checkboxes, with a Select/Deselect all at the top.
-They can also select using Shift and Ctrl, so they don’t need to click every box.
+They can also select using Shift and Ctrl, so they don't need to click every box.
 They can then drag the selected items onto a single Bin and drop them.
-This will fill that Bin name into the items' Bin field, and in the case of a single Bin, put the Item’s PO Qty into the Bin Qty field.
+This will fill that Bin name into the items' Bin field, and in the case of a single Bin, put the Item's PO Qty into the Bin Qty field.

 The user can also do the reverse - select one or more bins and drag them to a single Item.
 In this case, the user needs to specify the Qty to go in each of the multiple bins.
 They are not allowed to receive more than the PO Qty (see OverReceipts later for how those can be handled - in presold furniture the risk of accidentally receiving too many is not worth allowing it.
 Flooring is a different case.)

 In either direction, the user can select multiple destination objects (Items, or Bins), and then drag multiple source objects on to them, creating a many to many scenario - e.g. I want the 3 selected Lines to go to the 2 selected bins.
 Again, in this case, they need to adjust Qtys for each bin.
 This makes the simple case extremely simple, while allowing for complex cases.
-For example, if I want to receive every one of the 500 Lines on the PO to a single Bin called “Staging”, I can simply check the top “Select All” checkbox, and then drag any item to the Staging Bin.
+For example, if I want to receive every one of the 500 Lines on the PO to a single Bin called "Staging", I can simply check the top "Select All" checkbox, and then drag any item to the Staging Bin.
 All of the selected items will then be set to go there, in full Qty.
 Then click Save.

 A Warehouse may have many Bins, or few Bins.
 And Bin Names are up to the Dealer and can be long or short.
 For this reason, the Bins box allows the Dealer to choose how many columns the Bin names are displayed in.
 This can also be defaulted, per Warehouse, so they do not need to keep changing it each time.
 This allows them to fit more of their Bins on the screen without scrolling.